aolarchive/stitch/README.md

 Introduction to PATCH
 ---------------------
-Complex resources consist of multiple independent information "bags".
-Sending the entire resource every time with PUT request may become prohibitive (ex. due bandwidth costs in case of mobile)
+Complex resources consist of multiple independent/interdependent sub-resources.
+Sending the entire resource every time with PUT request may become prohibitive (mobile)

-To support the Api client in resource update, one option is to surface these independent bags as sub resources (with their own GET/PUT methods).
+To support the Api client in resource update, one option is to develop APIs that surface these sub resources with their own GET/PUT methods.
 Of course, now the service ends up with multiple APIs.
 If the sub resources are not truly independent, this option is not feasible.

 HTTP has introduced a new method PATCH, that will allow incremental update of resources